LucasPaoli/Qlife-2024-Environmental-Genomics/digital-workshop/README.md

 ```

 #### 2. Then we need to process those genomes with Anvi'o to generate a contigs database using [anvi-generate-contigs-database](https://anvio.org/help/8/programs/anvi-gen-contigs-database/).
-Start by having a look at the help page and try to write yourselfthe command.
+Start by having a look at the help page and try to write yourself the command (and don't forget to activate your environment with Anvi'o).
 <details>
 <summary><i>Click for solution.</I></summary>

 ```
+conda activate anvio-8
 anvi-gen-contigs-database -f trichodesmium-genomes.fa -T 8 -o trichodesmium-CONTIGS.db
 ```